 7. Relationship-Based Training

-Relationship-based training combines several different training methods, but focuses on a more individualized approach for both dog and owner.
+Relationship-based training combines several different training methods, but focuses on a more individualized approach for both dog and human.
 It is the relationship between dog and human that drives everything.

-The owner must know how to read their dog’s body language, what rewards most motivate their dog, and how to meet their dog’s basic needs before each training session begins.
+The person must know how to read their dog’s body language, what rewards most motivate their dog, and how to meet their dog’s basic needs before each training session begins.
 Positive reinforcement encourages good behaviors.

 For example, a dog must learn to “sit” in a quiet room before trying to perform the command in a park with squirrels and kids and other distractions.
 Difficulty increases gradually.

 This relationship-based training leads to a deep and meaningful bond, but it takes time and patience.
 It may not have enough to differentiate it from other training methods, but rather seems to be inclusive of many aspects of other successful methods.

 What dog training method works best for you?
 Are there any other methods that you find helpful?
 Let us know in the comments below!